 A dead or dying tree is nothing to play guessing games with.
 Take these simple steps to check on your tree and find out just what it needs.

 It’s important to know the difference between a dead and a declining tree.
-Usually, sick trees can be saved, but a dead tree is a huge risk to you and your home.
+It may be possible to save trees that look sick, but a dead tree can be a risk to you and your home.

 A few telling symptoms of a dead tree include: